Peru Iquitos Jungle canopy walk Iquitos Lodge

 Things to do in Iquitos

 Experience the wonders of the Amazon rainforest and wildlife in Iquitos.
-Besides the abundance of Amazon Rainforest animals, interact with the Indigenous groups, experience their culture, and learn about their traditions.
+In addition to the abundance of Amazon Rainforest animals, interact with indigenous groups, experience their culture, and learn about their traditions.
 Moreover, explore the markets.

 Pacaya Samiria National Reserve

-Explore the 20 000 km squarely flooded tropical forest Pacaya Samiria National Park covered to experience Pink Dolphins, incredible sunsets, Iquitos Wildlife, and fantastic flora.
-These rare Pink river dolphins, Both or Bouto, are commonly found in freshwater throughout South America’s Amazon rivers and Orinoco river basins.
+Explore the 20,000 km squarely flooded tropical forest Pacaya Samiria National Park covers to experience Pink Dolphins, incredible sunsets, Iquitos Wildlife, and fantastic flora.
+These rare Pink river dolphins, both or Bouto, are commonly found in freshwater throughout South America’s Amazon rivers and Orinoco river basins.

 Piranha Fishing

-Fishing in the Amazon Jungle in Peru is unlike any other fishing in the World.
+Fishing in the Amazon jungle in Peru is unlike any other fishing method.
 Check out the popular Iquitos tours below.

 Iquitos Jungle Tours